niallthomson/aws-proton-demo/templates/environment/ecs-public-private-vpc/README.md

 This AWS Proton environment template provisions the basic foundations for an ECS Fargate service running in public VPC subnets

 It provides the following features:
+* A VPC
-* A VPC with two public subnets
+* Two public subnets
+* Two private subnets
 * A Route53 hosted zone that can be used for service instances to create domains
 * An ECS cluster with associated task execution IAM role